nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 The approach in the previous session still has its caveat.
 To add many delegated sub-commands, we have a lot of tedious work.
-Fortunately such repetitive effort can be easily automated.
+Fortunately such repetitive effort is easy to automate.
 We can build a sub-parser generation process and put the git command information in text format.

-I will use `yaml` files for this purpose.
+I will use `yaml` files for the text representation, and the parsing is not provided in the Python standard library.
-Alternatively, you can use the `json` files, which is slightly more verbose.
+Alternatively, you can use `json` files, which is supported by the standard library.
+But they are slightly more verbose.

-The `yaml` library is not in the Python standard library, and needs to be installed using
+To install `yaml` parser, run
 ```
 pip3 install pyyaml
 ```